shopware5/shopware/UPGRADE-5.4.md

     * `Shopware\Bundle\SearchBundleDBAL\FacetHandler\ProductDimensionsFacetHandler`
     * `Shopware\Bundle\SearchBundleDBAL\ListingPriceSwitcher`
 * Changed `Media` resource to fix a problem with file names set via API

-### Additions

-* Added newsletter registration check
-* Added Double-Opt-In for customer registration
-  * Added new notify event, which will be thrown when awaiting Double-Opt-In confirmation: `Shopware_Modules_Admin_SaveRegister_Successful`
-  * Added Cronjob, which deletes every registered but not verified user after a configurable amount of days
-  * Added two new Smarty-Blocks in `frontend/register/index.tpl`: `frontend_register_index_form_optin_success` & `frontend_register_index_form_optin_invalid_hash`
-* Added Double-Opt-In information for newsletter registrations
-  * Added database column `double_optin_confirmed` in `s_campaigns_mailaddresses` and `s_campaigns_maildata`
-  * Added `Opt-In confirmed` column in backend recipients overview
-* Added debug logs to deprecated methods which will be removed in 5.5.
-The using of deprecated methods will create debug logs, if Shopware is not running in production mode.
-* Added possibility to config elements to override ``queryMode`` option
-* Added workaround for disabled localStorage in browser
-* Added the following arguments to `notify` event `Shopware_CronJob_RefreshSeoIndex_CreateRewriteTable`:
-    * `shopContext` – The context of the shop being processed
-    * `cachedTime` – `\DateTime` instance used for the new entries
-* Added Smarty block `frontend_register_back_to_shop_button` to `themes/Frontend/Bare/frontend/register/index.tpl`
-* Added Smarty blocks to `themes/Frontend/Bare/frontend/listing/actions/action-filter-facets.tpl`:
-  * `frontend_listing_actions`
-  * `frontend_listing_actions_facet`
-* Added filter event `TemplateMail_CreateMail_Available_Theme_Config` to allow extension of theme variables made available to the mail templates
-* Added new configuration to set shopware store timeout and connection_timeout

 ## 5.4.3

 [View all changes from v5.4.2...v5.4.3](https://github.com/shopware/shopware/compare/v5.4.2...v5.4.3)